German election: Olaf Scholz, Armin Laschet vie for Angela Merkel's office | DW | 26.09.2021

 The election night proved something of a disappointment for the environmentalist Greens, who dared to put up a chancellor candidate for the first time in their history.

-40-year-old Annalena Baerbock has likely led the Greens to its best-ever result in a federal election, but given the fact that the party briefly led the polls back in May, and that surveys suggested that the climate crisis was the single most important issue in this election, the party had clearly been hoping for a stronger showing.
+Forty-year-old Annalena Baerbock has likely led the Greens to their best-ever result in a federal election, but, given the fact that the party briefly led the polls back in May, and that surveys suggested that the climate crisis was the single most important issue in this election, the party had clearly been hoping for a stronger showing.

 "It's obviously not a reason to be joyful," Baerbock said on public broadcaster ARD.
 "But it was right to challenge the CDU and to make clear that we need renewal in Germany.
 Democracy lives from having alternatives, and this gave the election campaign a completely different dynamic."